Shatter that glass ceiling and thrive in the workplace.

 To grow in a professional career and move past the glass ceiling in the workplace, you need to work on your own skills, abilities, and confidence.
 No matter how good you are at your current set of responsibilities, a promotion will likely require you to master the tasks you have not done before.

 Some of the best advice I have ever received as a professional is to “act a level up” — pushing your performance to the next level before you are promoted.
 There are several ways to accomplish that.
 You might begin by actively seeking out opportunities to get more education, experience, and training that will support your next steps as you grow professionally.
 You may also use coaching and mentoring as a tool to identify your blind spots and work on overcoming them.

 Remember that not all qualifications and characteristics judged by the promotion decision-makers are technical in nature.
 Women can sometimes sabotage their own paths to senior management roles with small and seemingly minor things, like using a question-like tone when making recommendations or requests (which can make them appear uncertain).
-Work on all things, big and small, technical and soft.
+Work on all things, big and small, soft skills that employers are looking for.

 3. Stay visible

 British Prime Minister Margaret Thatcher once said “You can't lead from the crowd.”
 I love that quote because it highlights the confusion that women can sometimes have about being in the spotlight.
 Visibility does not require you to be boastful, overly aggressive, or hog all the credit.
 It does mean stepping out of your comfort zone to lead a project, present a report to the board of directors, pitch a proposal to a client, or join a committee.
 You may also consider joining a professional association or writing for professional blogs and journals to create a personal brand as a subject-matter expert.